varvet/serenade.js/models.md

 Post.hasMany('comments', { as: function() { return Comment } });
 ```

-If the `constructor` property is omitted from either declaration, then the
+If the `as` property is omitted from either declaration, then the associated
-associated documents will be plain objects instead.
+documents will be plain objects instead.

 You can declare that an association has a property on the other side, this
 will automatically set the inverse association.